cracker-MDN/flight-delay-analysis/README.md

 - Crews are fresh (no timeout issues)

 Why Sunday is worst:
-- Weekend travel is heavier
+- Weekend travel is heavier (high passenger volume)
 - Recovery from Saturday operations

 **Recommendation:** If you want to minimize delays, fly on Tuesday morning.